palak1124/Weather-Forcast-Report/README.md

-Here's a detailed content draft for your GitHub repository, based on the Power BI weather dashboard project.
-This version is more technical and structured, perfect for a developer audience.

-***

 ### ☀️ Dynamic Weather Dashboard with Power BI

 This repository contains the files for my Power BI project: a dynamic weather dashboard that visualizes current and forecasted weather conditions.
 This project was developed to showcase my skills in data extraction, transformation, and visualization using Power BI.